 Natural Sciences at Cambridge

 Natural Sciences (NST) is the framework within which most science subjects are taught at Cambridge.
-If you want to study any of the biological and physical sciences, this is the course for you.
+If you want to study any of the biological and physical sciences listed below, this is the course for you.

 Explore familiar subjects, experience new ones